alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 I had a wonderful day out -- beautiful enginers, gorgeous scenery, lovely volunteers.

-There are only a few running days [left on this year's timetable][timetable], but if you can find a time I'd recommend a visit.
+There are only a few running days [left on this year's timetable][timetable], but if you can find a time I'd really recommend a visit.

 [timetable]: https://www.bvrw.co.uk/timetable
 [flirt]: https://en.wikipedia.org/wiki/Stadler_FLIRT